speca-google/adk_bq_agent/README.md

 The key feature of this agent is its use of a "prompt engineering" script that inspects the BigQuery database schema to create a rich and detailed context, allowing the AI model to generate much more accurate and complex SQL queries.

+**IMPORTANT** This feature uses user credentials retrieved by OAuth process in Gemini Enterprise, and for now is working only with `google-adk==1.16.0`

 ## Project Structure
 ```
 /adk_bigquery_agent/                  # Root project folder